The Crow: Salvation

 The Crow: Salvation is a 2000 American superhero film directed by Bharat Nalluri.
 Starring Eric Mabius as Alex Corvis and the third installment of The Crow film series, based on the comic book character of the same name by James O'Barr.
 After its distributor cancelled the intended wide theatrical release due to The Crow: City of Angels negative critical reception, The Crow: Salvation was released direct-to-video after a limited theatrical run.
+Film critic reviews were overwhelmingly negative.
+It was followed by the 2005 film sequel The Crow: Wicked Prayer.